top of page

 The Hungarian Reformed Church of San Francisco and Vicinity is the only Hungarian speaking reformed congregation in the San Francisco Bay Area.
 Our Church was established in December, 1956.

-Our Pastor, Rev. Gabor Magyari-Kope will perform, upon request, weddings, funerals and baptisms.
+Our Pastor, Rev. Gábor Magyari-Köpe will perform, upon request, weddings, funerals and baptisms.

 Our Church actively participates in most social and cultural Hungarian community events.
 We have joint events with the Catholic Mission, we celebrate the 1848 March 15 and the 1956 October 23 revolution together.
 We also hold two picnics, two sausage fest dinners every year.
 Our activities also include holding a cooking class, baking class, art exhibition and the Fall Bazaar.